Banner

 A group session has no fixed agenda.
 Instead, you are invited to talk about whatever is most important to you.
 As trust develops, it is possible to explore how you relate to others in the group.
 This may resemble relationships in your life outside or from childhood.
 You may discover that there are recurring patterns in the way that you approach others.
 Some of these can be counterproductive.
 A group offers the chance to try out new ways of being with others as a step towards forming more satisfying personal, social, family or work relationships.

-What does approach is used?
+What approach is used?

 The groups are run along group analytic lines, drawing on the insights of psychoanalysis and sociology as models for understanding human relationships.
 We all start our lives as a member of a family group.
 Conflicts in our early relationships can get carried over into adulthood.
 We may be conscious of this process.
 But there can also be unconscious conflicts left over from our past which result in symptoms such as low self-esteem, lack of confidence, depression, anxiety, panic attacks, social phobias or difficulties in relationships.